CodePartnersMD/MD301-guide/curriculum/03-jquery-events/LAB.md

 #### What are we going to implement?

-Given that a user selects a radio button
+Given that a user is presented with sort options
 When the user clicks on one option
 Then the images should be sorted accordingly